hayatoito/google-step-tsp-2017/README.md

 I recommend you to [fork](https://help.github.com/articles/fork-a-repo/) this repository to your own git repository before cloning it.
 You will be asked to publish your own git repository later.
-Note that this document doesn’t explain “what is git?’ nor “how to use GitHub?”.
-It’s your responsibility to master the usage of git and GitHub.
+Note that this document does not explain “what is git?’ nor “how to use GitHub?”.
+It is your responsibility to master the usage of git and GitHub.
 Some of the sample scripts included in the repository are written in Python 3, rather than Python 2.
 It’s also your responsibility to install Python 3 into your laptop if you want to run the scripts, though which